MileHacker Logo

 Car Rental & Requirements

-• To rent a car, you typically need to be at least 21 years old (although some companies require 25 for certain car classes, usually with a young driver surcharge).
+• To rent a car, you typically need to be at least 21 years old (although some companies require 25 in some car classes, usually with a young driver surcharge).

-• You will need a valid driving's license from your home country; an International Driving Permit (IDP) is recommended for non-EU/EEA license holders.
+• You will need a valid driving''s driving license from your country of origin; an International Driving Permit (IDP) is recommended for non-EU/EEA license holders.

-• A major credit card in the driver's name is needed for the security deposit.
+• A major credit card in the driver's name is needed as a security deposit.
 Major international car rental companies operate at La Rochelle – The cycling Paradise Airport and have offices downtown.

 • Parking in The White city city center is difficult and expensive.
 A car is most useful for outings to destinations outside the city.